Axl Rose: Rape charge and assault allegations

 On November 22, 2023, Rose was sued by actress Sheila Kennedy under New York's Adult Survivors Act, which temporarily extended the statute of limitations for sexual assault claims.
-Kennedy alleged an incident occurred in 1989 and had previously referenced it in her memoir and a documentary.
-Rose denied the allegations, stating he had no recollection of meeting Kennedy.
-His legal team filed to dismiss the suit in February 2024.
+Kennedy alleged that the incident occurred in 1989, when she attend a party in Rose's hotel suite, where she and other guests were consumed cocaine and alcohol, before she was allegedly attacked and assaulted by Rose.
+Rose denied the allegations, stating that he had no recollection of meeting Kennedy.
+Rose's legal team filed to dismiss the suit in February 2024, citing Kennedy's 2016 memoir No One's Pet, in which she wrote, "I was ok with this.
+I wanted to be with him since the minute I'd first laid eyes on him, and now I was getting him", and an interview Kennedy gave in the 2021 documentary Look Away, in which she stated that Rose had acted gently and was not trying to hurt her, ultimately saying, "I did not consider it rape.
+It was consensual."
 The case was privately settled with prejudice in December 2024, with Rose reiterating his denial: "As I have said from the beginning, I deny the allegations.
 There was no assault".